 - 10. Demonstrate a commitment to professional behavior: - a.
-Demonstrate sensitivity and respect in all patient interactions, honoring patients' individual characteristics (for example: culture, age, gender, sexual orientation, disabilities); acknowledging and honoring the vulnerability of patients with colorectal problems; and acknowledging and honoring patients' psychological, social, cultural, and spiritual needs when dealing with issues such as body image alterations, ostomies, and diagnosis of terminal illness. - b.
-Embrace the colorectal surgeon's responsibility for providing comprehensive and continuous patient care through the preoperative diagnosis phase, during the operation, and during postoperative care. - c.
+Demonstrate sensitivity and respect in all patient interactions, honoring patients' individual characteristics (for example: culture, age, gender, sexual orientation, disabilities); acknowledging and honoring the vulnerability of patients with colorectal problems; and acknowledging and honoring patients' psychological, social, cultural, and spiritual needs when dealing with issues such as body image alterations, ostomies, and diagnosis of terminal illness. - Embrace the colorectal surgeon's responsibility for providing comprehensive and continuous patient care through the preoperative diagnosis phase, during the operation, and during postoperative care. - c.
 Include in surgical care the needs of the terminally ill by identifying and discussing, as appropriate, the ethical issues surrounding end of life situations (such as Do Not Resuscitate/DNR, advanced directives, withdrawal of life support, withholding support/care and futile care). - d.
 Understand and demonstrate the multi-faceted role of colorectal surgeons, for example: consultant surgeon giving a second opinion; diagnostic consultant providing a service (transrectal ultrasound, anorectal physiology testing, colonoscopy); patient advocate addressing previous suboptimal care with patients, families, or responsible physician; patient advocate in managed care organizations; and integral member of multidisciplinary teams with nurses, ancillary services, and primary care physicians. - e.
 Understand that professionalism can be taught and appropriate education is provided by the institution. - f.
 Follow professional guidelines when documenting in the chart. - g.
 Be aware of processes to report unprofessional behavior, mistreatment or unsafe conditions that have required an immediate deviation from usual practice at the clinical site. - h.
 Understand that although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.

-Examples of tools that may be used to assess professionalism skills include, but are not limited to:
+Examples of tools that may be used to assess professionalism skills include, but are not limited to (note: elements in bold are required by the ACGME):

-- Direct observation of resident interactions. - Discussion Seminar (e.g. complex psychosocial issues and ethical dilemmas in colorectal surgery patients). - Role modeling. - Provide appropriate tools for self-screening for burn out or depression. - Monitor fatigue and implementation of mitigation strategies. - Observation of or participation in an ethics review committee. - On-line learning modules (e.g. multicultural awareness). - Patient survey of resident interactions. - 360° global evaluation. - Assess whether the resident is aware of policies in regards to chart documentation, reporting unprofessional behavior or unsafe conditions. - Videotaped session of resident interaction with patients or simulated patients. - Self-assessments.
+- Direct observation of resident interactions. - Discussion Seminar (e.g. complex psychosocial issues and ethical dilemmas in colorectal surgery patients).

+- Role modeling. - Provide the meaning that each resident finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships. - Provide appropriate tools for self-screening for burn out, depression, and substance abuse. - Monitor fatigue recognition and implementation of mitigation strategies. - Ensure adequate sleep facilities and safe transportation options for residents who may be too fatigued to safely return home. - Ensure availability of lactation rooms - Formal training training in how to disclose adverse events to patients and families. - Residents should have the opportunity to participate in the disclosure of patient safety events, real or simulated - Observation of or participation in an ethics review committee. - On-line learning modules (e.g. multicultural awareness). - Patient survey of resident interactions. - 360° global evaluation. - Assess whether the resident is aware of policies in regards to chart documentation, confidential reporting of and addressing unprofessional behavior or unsafe conditions. - Videotaped session of resident interaction with patients or simulated patients. - Self-assessments.